akeneo/pim-api-docs/content/app-portal/get-started.md

 ### Step 2: Add members and assign roles

-To delegate responsibilities to others, visit the My company section and invite members by entering their names and email addresses.
+To delegate responsibilities to others, visit the My Company section and invite members by entering their names and email addresses.
 They can then perform tasks based on the role you assign them.
 Learn about roles.

 ### Step 3: Add your app